 Which of the following are breach prevention best practices?
-Identifying potential risks, securing data and networks, implementing access controls, and monitoring and responding to threats are all key elements of data breach prevention best practices.
+Identifying potential risks, securing data and networks, implementing access controls, destroying data before disposal, and monitoring and responding to threats are all key elements of data breach prevention best practices.

-Regular employee training and awareness programs can help prevent human error from leading to a breach.
+Regular employee training and awareness programs can help prevent human error from leading to a breach, as data breaches often happen due to vulnerable technology and an uneducated workforce.
 Having a response plan and regularly reviewing and updating security measures is important to stay ahead of evolving threats.

 What is a Data Breach?

-A data breach is when someone accesses a company’s sensitive or all of its data.
-Breaches can happen anywhere, and when they do, it can cost companies millions of dollars in fines and penalties.
+A data breach is when someone accesses a company’s sensitive or all of its data without authorization.
+It’s a cyberattack where private and sensitive information is disclosed to, shared with, viewed by, or copied by an unauthorized entity.
+Breaches can happen anywhere, often when malicious actors take advantage of weak technology and careless user behaviour to enter a system to steal or intercept data.
+When they occur, it can cost companies millions of dollars in fines and penalties.

 How Do Data Breaches Happen?